ZKanengoni/Chatty/README.md

 Chatty

-This is the documenttaion for my Node.js and socket.io chat app Chatty.
+This is the documentaion for my Node.js and socket.io chat app Chatty.

 Steps to use the program: